-The first post-graduate year in obstetrics and gynecology contains five months of obstetrics, one month of internal medicine, one month of emergency medicine, two months of gynecologic oncology, one month of outpatient gynecology, one month of general surgery and one month of ultrasound/clinical genetics.
+The first post-graduate year in obstetrics and gynecology consists of five months of obstetrics, two months of gynecologic oncology, two months of outpatient gynecology, one month of general surgery, one month of inpatient medicine, and one month of emergency medicine.

 This first year is designed to offer residents a diversified experience in each of the above disciplines which will best prepare the resident to pursue a post-graduate career in obstetrics and gynecology.

-Instruction in the management of common medical conditions occurs during four months in the first year.
-One month of experience occurs in the department of internal medicine and one month is spent in the emergency department.
-CT supervision is provided by senior housestaff and attending faculty from the department of internal medicine and the department of emergency medicine.
+Concentrated instruction in the management of common medical conditions is experienced on the inpatient medicine service and on the emergency medicine rotation.
+Direct supervision is provided by senior housestaff and attending faculty from the department of medicine and the department of emergency medicine.